kinjal-05/kinjal-05/README.md

 ## About Me
-A brief introduction about yourself.
+A brief introduction about myself.

 - 👯 I’m looking to collaborate on open source projects